Solar-Devs/uptinio-server-agent/README.md

 ## Generate (overwrite) a config file

-Config file is used by agent to modify certain behaviours during execution.
+The config file is used by the agent to modify certain behaviours during execution.

 To generate a config file, you must add the flag `--create-config` when executing the binary.
 This config file is required to execute the binary normally.